british special forces

 • Mode ‘C’ identification friend or foe system

-Note: the AH7s flown by 657 AAC are likely to feature some non-standard bits of kit - exact details of which are not in the public domain.
+Note: the AH7s flown by 657 AAC had non-standard communications fitments, details of which remain classified.

-In the attack configuration, the Lynx AH.7 is armed with 8 FITOW (further Improved TOW) wire-guided missiles on 2x4-tube racks on hardpoints attached to the fuselage.
+In the attack configuration, the Lynx AH7 was armed with 8 FITOW (further Improved TOW) wire-guided missiles on 2x4-tube racks on hardpoints attached to the fuselage.
 The FITOW is a wire-guided anti-tank missile with a dual warhead and a top-down attack capability.
 The Raytheon TOW sight can also be used for reconnaissance operations.

-When configured for the utlity role, the Lynx AH.7 can carry up to 9 troops.
-In conventional warfare scenarious, the Lynx is often used to transport small anti-tank missile teams around the battlefield.
-A GPMG door gun is often mounted in one of the helicopter's cabin doors.
-2 can be fitted, although doing so leaves little room for carrying stores or troops.
-657 Sqn AAC Lynx helicopters are typically armed with 7.62mm Miniguns.
+When configured for the utlity role, the Lynx AH7 could carry up to 6 fully-equipped troops.
+In conventional warfare scenarious, the Lynx was often used to transport small anti-tank missile teams around the battlefield.
+A GPMG door gun was often mounted in one of the helicopter's cabin doors.
+2 could be fitted, although doing so left little room for carrying stores or troops.
+657 Sqn AAC Lynx helicopters were typically armed with 7.62mm Miniguns.

-The Lynx AH.7 can carry 1350kg of underslung external stores.
+The Lynx AH7 could carry 1350kg of underslung external stores.

 Crew 3 (pilot, co-pilot & door gunner)